ashutoshpatel2210/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

     img = cv2.equalizeHist(img)
     img = img/255
     return img

+Xtrain = np.array(list(map(preprocessing, X_train)))
+Xvalid = np.array(list(map(preprocessing, X_valid)))
+Xtest = np.array(list(map(preprocessing, X_test)))
 ```

 #### 1. convert the images to grayscale

 Images are convered from RGB to grayscale for faster coversion of learning algorithm and less number of channels are required to processed.

 #### 2. Histogram equalization

 It increases the global contrast of images, especially when the usable data of the image is represented by close contrast values.
 The intensities are distributed better on the histogram after this process.

 #### 3. Nomralization

 It distributes all image values between 0.0 and 1.0. it is normalized between 0 and 1.

 Here is an example of a traffic sign image before and after grayscaling.